philipelisha/bonobos/README.md

 The app was built using [create-react-app](https://github.com/facebookincubator/create-react-app)
 ### `npm install`

-Installs all dependacies and dev dependacies.
+Installs all dependencies and dev dependencies.

 ### `npm start`